WebbOfCode/TrafficWIz/docs/README.md

 /predict — load ml/model.pkl and run prediction on posted JSON.
 /metrics, /retrain — return ML training metrics and retrain (runs train script).
 Database connection: get_db_connection() uses mysql.connector and reads credentials from environment variables (.env is used in local dev).
-Note: recent edits aligned all endpoints to use the traffic_incidents table (so seeders that write to that table are read).
+Note: recent edits aligned all endpoints to use the traffic_incidents table.

 .env
 Holds DB credentials and PORT.
 Example keys used: DB_HOST, DB_USER, DB_PASSWORD, DB_NAME, PORT.
-start.bat and seed_traffic.py rely on this.
+start.bat relies on this.

-seed_traffic.py
-Python seeder: connects to MySQL, creates traffic_incidents table (if missing) and inserts many randomized sample rows.
-Reads DB creds from environment (dotenv).

 ml

-make_sample_data.py — generates a CSV dataset used for training and model development (not for DB). train_model.py — trains the ML model and writes model.pkl and metrics.json (used by app.py). predict_local.py — CLI helper to load model.pkl and run predictions from CLI or file.
+train_model.py — trains the ML model and writes model.pkl and metrics.json (used by app.py).
+predict_local.py — CLI helper to load model.pkl and run predictions from CLI or file.
 (Standalone CLI; the Flask /predict endpoint loads the model directly.) model.pkl (if present) — serialized model used by /predict. metrics.json — saved training metrics, returned by /metrics.

 scripts (general)
-Other helper scripts; the seed_traffic.py is the important one used by start.bat.
+Other helper scripts.

 How backend uses DB
 get_db_connection() uses mysql.connector and DB_CONFIG.
 If these env vars are missing or incorrect, DB queries will fail.
-Two different schema/seed approaches exist:
-SQL-based: schema.sql and seed_data.sql (manual).
-Python seeder: seed_traffic.py (used by start.bat now).
-You should ensure the seeded table name and backend queries match; current backend reads traffic_incidents.
+Backend reads from the traffic_incidents table.
 Frontend (folder: frontend)
 Purpose: React SPA (Vite) that calls backend APIs, shows lists, dashboards, charts.